Robert Blanton: Minnesota Vikings

-Blanton was drafted by the Minnesota Vikings with the fourth pick of the 5th round (139th overall) of the 2012 NFL Draft.
+Blanton was selected by the Minnesota Vikings with the fourth pick of the fifth round (139th overall) of the 2012 NFL draft.
 On May 22, 2012, Blanton signed with the Vikings.

 In 2014, Blanton had the best season of his career, leading the team in tackles with 106, while also forcing one fumble and intercepting one pass, as well as recording 3 pass deflections.

 In 2015, Blanton looked to compete with Antone Exum and Andrew Sendejo for the starting job at strong safety.

 Buffalo Bills

 On March 18, 2016, Blanton signed a one-year contract with the Buffalo Bills worth $840,000 with $80,000 guaranteed.
-He suffered a foot injury in Week 11 and was placed on injured reserve on November 26, 2016.
+He suffered a foot injury in Week 11 and was placed on injured reserve on November 26.

 Dallas Cowboys

 On April 20, 2017, Blanton signed with the Dallas Cowboys.
-He was released on September 2, 2017.
+He was released by the Cowboys on September 2.

 Buffalo Bills (second stint)

 On September 20, 2017, Blanton signed with the Bills.
-He was released on October 3, 2017.
+He was released by the team on October 3.

+Coaching career

+On March 3, 2025, the New Orleans Saints hired Blanton to serve as a defensive assistant.